-Forms are widely used in applications for user login purposes, to upload some information, update profiles, apply for different fields, and to perform more data entry tasks.
-Also, validation, recording user inputs, and showing error messages can also be achieved using forms in Angular.
+Angular forms are widely used in applications for user login purposes, to upload certain information, update profiles, to apply for different fields, and to perform more data entry tasks.
+Nevertheless, validation, recording user inputs, and showing error messages can also be achieved using forms in Angular.

-With respect to the handling of shapes, Angular has two approaches
+With respect to the handling of shapes, form builder Angular / angular forms has two approaches that are

 Both the above approaches of forms in Angular have a few common building blocks holding the following attributes,

-FormControl is used mainly for monitoring user input and authentication of the individual form control.
+FormControl is mainly used for monitoring user input and for authenticating the individual form control.

 FormArray tracks the same values and status for the array of the form control.

-ControlValueAccessor is used to develop a distance between Angular native DOM and form control elements.
+ControlValueAccessor is used to develop a distance between form builder Angular native DOM and form control elements.

-Template-driven forms get it easy to create simple apps in an application like an email list signup form.
-Each and every field will have a separate individual binding in Template-driven forms.
+Template-driven forms make it easy to create simple apps in an application like an email list signup form.
+Moreover, each and every field will have a separate individual binding in the Template-driven forms.

 Having said that, let us get a deep understanding of the procedure involved in creating a simple registration form

 1. To generate a component using the command.

-2. In order to enable Template-driven forms, one suppose to import the “FormsModule” specific in app.module.ts
+2. In order to enable Template-driven forms, one is supposed to import the “FormsModule” specific in app.module.ts

-3. Creation of a simple registration form using template-driven
+3. Creation of a simple registration using template-driven forms

 The form input fields use “[(ngModel)]” directive to bind the properties of the field i.e. like #first_name=”ngModel”.